yutzhead/unstuckr/README.md

 Unlike other software

 - Your computer remains usable
-- It doesn't give you seizures

-(especially when you only flash the stuck pixel)
+- It doesn't give you seizures (especially when you only flash the stuck pixel)
+- Flashes at full blast with the refresh frequency of the display

-Usage: unstuckr.py &lt;x&gt; &lt;y&gt; [&lt;rectangle size&gt;]
+Usage: unstuckr.py [&lt;x&gt;] [&lt;y&gt;] [&lt;rectangle size&gt;] [&lt;rectangle size&gt;]

-Default rectangle size is 1, which flashes only the stuck pixel.
+If started without options, unstuckr will display a black square.
+Move it with the cursors above the stuck pixel, resize square with +/- and start flashing by pressing *s*.

+Colors are red, green, blue, white and sequence. sequence alternates between red, green and blue and is the default.

+If science is to be believed, flashing white or the individual color of the stuck subpixel increases the frequency by 2/3 and may even work better.